 2013 European Cup

-The 2013 European Cup was the 60th European Cup.
+The 2013 European Cup was the 50th European Cup.
+The format was changed this year as the Final Four was scrapped.
+Instead the two group winners played in a best of three series to decide the champion.
 Eight countries participated, including the first ever appearance by a team from Switzerland, with the Bern Cardinals qualifying.
 Former major leaguers to appear were Darwin Cubillan (San Marino), Chris Aguila (Bologna), Alex Romero (Rimini) and Yorman Bazardo (Rimini).

 - CB Barcelona (Spain) (Manager: Jorge Miqueleiz)